oflisback/nvim-config-switcher/README.md

 ```
 local configs = {
   chris = {
-    subdir = "chris"
+    subpath = "chris"
   },
   ola = {
-    subdir = "ola"
+    subpath = "ola"
   }
 }

 return configs
 ```

-- Make ~/.config/nvims/envs dir and one subdir for each label in your config e.g.:
+- Make ~/.config/nvims/envs dir and one subpath for each label in your config e.g.:

 ```
 ❯ tree -L 1